Gene editing, clinical treatment of the future?

 Why is NGS crucial for gene editing?

-The risks associated with off-target effects necessitate a careful evaluation of gene editing strategies, even though the potential of gene editing to revolutionize medicine is substantial.
-Minimizing off-target effects is crucial and requires a thorough analysis, to distinguish off-target effects from technical biases (read errors).
+The risks associated with off-target effects necessitate a careful evaluation of gene editing strategies, even though gene editing's potential to revolutionise medicine is substantial.
+Minimising off-target effects is crucial and requires a thorough analysis to distinguish off-target effects from technical biases (read errors).

-In addition to clinical applications, off-target effects can also disrupt research experiments, leading to unreliable data with the potential for false negatives or false positives due to unintended protein alterations.
-Consequently, it is crucial to carefully analyse each gene editing experiment for off-target effects.
+In addition to clinical applications, off-target effects can disrupt research experiments, leading to unreliable data with the potential for false negatives or false positives due to unintended protein alterations.
+Consequently, it is crucial to analyse each gene editing experiment carefully for off-target effects.

 Next-generation sequencing (NGS) emerges as an ideal tool for studying off-target effects, offering the capability to investigate regions similar to the intended target or even across the entire genome.
 At NextGenSeek, we have extensive experience in gene editing technologies, particularly ZFN, TALEN, and DdCBE (refer to our publication list).
-Feel free to contact us for any further inquiries about our methodologies or to discuss your specific requirements.
+Please get in touch with us if you have any other questions about our methodologies or if you need to discuss your requirements.
 Your confidence in the precision and reliability of gene editing experiments is our priority.

 Previous